NyteshadeXT/PF2e-Core-Vault/3-Rules/Bestiaries/Adventure Paths/Extinction Curse/Xulgath Hardscale.md

     desc: " (aura,olfactory) 30 feet.
 A creature that enters the area must attempt a DC 32 Fortitude check save.
 On a failure, the creature is [[Conditions/Sickened|Sickened 2]], and on a critical failure, the creature is also [[Conditions/Slowed|Slowed 1]] for as long as it is sickened.
 While within the aura, the creature takes a -2 circumstance penalty to saves to recover from the sickened condition.
 A creature that succeeds at its save is temporarily immune to all xulgaths' stenches for 1 minute."

   - name: "[[Bestiary Ability Glossary/Shield Block|Shield Block]]"
-    desc: "`pf2:r`  At the beginning of each of their turns, the hardscale receives an additional reaction that they can use only for Shield Block.\n\n* * *\n"
+    desc: "`pf2:r`  At the beginning of each of their turns, the hardscale receives an additional reaction that they can use only for Shield Block.\n* * *\n\n**Trigger** The monster has its shield raised and takes damage from a physical attack.\n* * *\n\n**Effect** The monster snaps its shield into place to deflect a blow.
+The shield prevents the monster from taking an amount of damage up to the shield's Hardness.
+The monster and the shield each take any remaining damage, possibly breaking or destroying the shield."

   - name: "Shield Warden"
     desc: "  If the hardscale has their shield raised, they can [[Bestiary Ability Glossary/Shield Block|Shield Block]] when an attack is made against an adjacent ally.
 If they do, the shield prevents that ally from taking damage instead of the hardscale."